 Relieving wrist tendinitis can be achieved in several ways.

 Exercising the affected wrist area is fairly simple and straightforward.
 Wrist bends, wrist rotations, and side wrist bends done twice a day should be enough.
 The key is to be consistent and not skip any days of therapy.
+The following are some exercise you can try right now.

 Much of the home remedies you can do to treat the tendinitis in your wrists resemble the regular treatments.
 Lots of rest, immobilizing the wrist area by putting it in a splint or possibly even a cast, and icing the affected area are all suitable remedies.
 The splint is something you may need help with, but the other two options are ones you can do with no help at all.